Finding relief from degenerative scoliosis symptoms

 If these nonsurgical treatments do not reduce your pain or symptoms after several months, your doctor may recommend spine surgery to help realign your vertebrae and relieve the pressure on your pinched nerve.

-To treat adult degenerative scoliosis, we offer two types of minimally invasive spine surgeries.
-While some patients are able to receive a decompression procedure, patients with scoliosis often require the spine to be realigned and then a minimally invasive stabilization surgery (also known as a fusion) to hold the alignment in place to reduce the symptoms of scoliosis.
+Our minimally invasive approach to the spine allows our patients to experience a shorter recovery time and lower risk of complication than patients who choose traditional open back surgery.^ To treat adult degenerative scoliosis, we offer two types of minimally invasive spine surgeries.
+While some patients are able to receive a decompression procedure, patients with scoliosis often require the spine to be realigned and then a minimally invasive stabilization surgery to hold the alignment in place to reduce the symptoms of scoliosis.